SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 ## Compatibilities
 The current version of the ALM plug-in for Grafana supports the following products:
 - SAP Cloud ALM Analytics API.
-- SAP Focused RUN 3.0 FP01 ALM Advanced Analytics API (Beta version).
+- SAP Focused RUN 3.0 FP01 (Beta version) and higher releases.

 ## Pre-requisites